Eat natural and healthy Sweeteners

 The problem with high fructose corn syrup is that as it is cheap it is used in about everything we eat.
 You will find it in sodas and sweet drinks, candy, and sweetened yogurt, salad dressing, and many more products that are manmade.
 Some scientists even catalog it as being worse than normal sugar.

 On top of it comes that nowadays scientists warn that sugar is more addictive than cocaine.
 No wonder that Type 2 diabetes, high levels of triglycerides, and heart disease, to just name a few of modern life ailments, are on the rise.

 Sugar and high fructose corn syrup are bad for us as they contain high levels of fructose.

-The body needs Glucose, it is used by all the cells in our body.
-But Fructose has to be converted to fat and it is processed in the liver.
-Now if we eat too much then we get fatter plus health problems are on their way.
+The body needs Glucose; all the cells in our body use it.
+But Fructose has to be converted to fat, and it is processed in the liver.
+Now if we eat too much, then we get fatter plus health problems are on their way.

-Fructose will make your body resistant to the effect of insulin and it has been linked to a higher risk of inflammation and cancer.
-Some tips to avoid eating too much sugar is stick to natural foods, no sodas or juices, packaged food or fast foods.
+Fructose will make your body resistant to the effect of insulin, and it has been linked to a higher risk of inflammation and cancer.
+Some tips to avoid eating too much sugar is to eat natural foods, no sodas or juices, packaged food, or fast foods.
 It is not a bad idea to read the labels, you might be surprised what one may find.